flatpickles/sketchbook/docs/canvas-recording.md

 ```
 ffmpeg -framerate 30 -i %05d.png -c:v libx264 -pix_fmt yuv420p -crf 23 -preset slow -tune animation -movflags +faststart -profile:v high -level 4.2 output.mp4
 ```

+## Supported Projects

+Canvas recording is available for all projects that use Sketchbook's native canvas support, i.e. have their `canvasType` set to anything other than `CanvasType.None`.
+This means that any subclasses of [`P5Project`](https://skbk.cc/#/project-subtypes?id=p5project) cannot use Sketchbook's native recording tools, nor can any other projects that manage their own canvas instance.
+While these projects are loaded, the canvas recording controls will be disabled.